bonsai-rx/docs/articles/documentation-docfx.md

       uid: System.ObsoleteAttribute
 ```

-2) Exclude these files from being included in the building of content to avoid duplicate errors.
+2) Exclude these files from content to avoid duplicate errors.

 ```json
 "build": {